DensityCo/structure/README.md

 ### build

-`build` is pretty straightforward.
+`structure.build` is pretty straightforward.
 It imports the parts used to compile everything and runs a full transpile and bundle with CSS and assets.

 This script runs the final ES5 output through UglifyJS by default.

 ### start

-`start` is more complicated.
+`structure.start` is more complicated.
 We want incremental or "fast" compilation when we're developing, and a live reload function.

 Each TypeScript file is immediately transpiled on every save for quick refresh times, before the full program is typechecked.
 This is because we're not sure if it is possible to incrementally update the program representation that TypeScript works with internally, and checking the whole program again takes a few extra seconds.